JustinDPerkins/File-Storage-Security-C1/README.md

 # A Note on Tags

-The Lambda will choose whether or not to deploy a storage stack depending on a bucket's tags.
-See below for details:
+The Lambda will choose whether or not to deploy a storage stack depending on a bucket's tags. **See below for details**:

 | Tag            | Value  | Behavior                       |
 | -------------- | ------ | ------------------------------ |